Howl's Moving Castle (novel): Ingary

 Most of the novel is set in a fictional monarchy, Ingary, whose capital is Kingsbury.
 Much of south-eastern Ingary is harsh wilderness referred to as "The Waste".
 Ingary is bordered by Strangia to the east and the Sultanates of Rashpuht to the south.
 Nearby is the country of High Norland; in the middle of the novel, the King of Ingary mentions that Ingary will likely be attacked by both Strangia and High Norland soon.

 Before the move, the castle wanders over the hills between Market Chipping and Upper Folding in the north.
 Howl's house is in fact based in a seaside town named Porthaven; Howl also occupies a disguised stable in Kingsbury.
 Chapter eleven takes place in Wales.
 After the move, the castle sits at the edge of the Waste and Howl's house is moved to Sophie's childhood home in Market Chipping; they also occupy a grand but derelict mansion in Vale End (which is in the same valley as Market Chipping).

-Howl's moving castle

-Howl's castle is a tall, black building with four thin black turrets.
-It seems to be made of blocks of coal (a suitable habitat for a fire demon) and is "bespelled to hold together".
-It seems to have four doors on the outside, although three are made inaccessible by an invisible wall.

-The inside of the castle is made of the house where Calcifer is based, which is Howl's house in Porthaven at first, then the house by the hat shop in Market Chipping after the move in Chapter Seventeen.
-A "square wooden knob above the door, set into the lintel, with a dab of paint on each of its four sides" allows one to open the door into four different locations.
-Initially these locations are: the moving castle in the hills above Market Chipping (green); in Porthaven (blue); in Kingsbury (red); and in Wales (black).
-After Howl is forced into hiding, however, he changes the door's destinations to: in Market Chipping (yellow); in Vale End (orange); a garden in the waste (purple); and in Wales (black).

-Before the move, the window over the workbench and the one in Michael's front room overlook Porthaven.
-Afterwards, the downstairs window looks out on a street in Market Chipping.
-The one in Howl's bedroom overlooks his sister's garden in Wales.